Preexoi/Codtech-Task-2/README.md

  Conclusion

 This project introduces you to monitoring environmental conditions using a DHT22 sensor and an Arduino.
 This basic setup can be expanded to log data over time or trigger actions based on specific temperature or humidity levels.
+Expected Output:
+The temperature and humidity values are printed to the serial monitor every 2 seconds.If the sensor fails to read, a message indicating the failure will appear on the monitor.This output provides real-time monitoring of environmental conditions, which can be used in various applications like home automation, weather stations, and more.